waldyjoe/waldyjoe.github.io/_pages/research.md

 [1] [Railway planing and replaning](https://jiaoyangli.me/files/2021-ICAPS.pdf "ICAPS 2021") (**Winner of NeurIPS'20 Flatland Challenge**) and
 [2] [Airport taxiway planning](https://arc.aiaa.org/doi/abs/10.2514/6.2019-2930 "AIAA 2019").

-## Multi-Agent Path Finding for Heterogeneous and Nonholonomic Robots
+## MAPF for Heterogeneous and Nonholonomic Robots
 Agents in MAPF are homogeneous, in the sense that each agent occupies exactly one vertex at any timestep and traverses exactly one edge or wait at its current vertex from one timestep to the next one.
 In the real world, however, agents might be of different shapes and have different kinematic constraints.
 In addition, agents sometimes are required to move to their goal locations while maintaining a desired formation (i.e., spatial pattern), in order to reduce the system cost, increase the robustness and efficiency of the system.

 Relevant publications: